 Guidance.
-This paragraph requires that a bridge shall be inspected more frequently than the period referenced in paragraph (a), above, when a railroad bridge engineer determines that such inspection frequency is necessary.
+This paragraph requires that a bridge shall be inspected more frequently than the period referenced in paragraph (a), above, when an RBE determines that such inspection frequency is necessary.
 The responsibility for adequate inspection remains with the track owner, with the conditions prescribed by an RBE.
 The inspection regimen for every bridge should be determined from its condition, configuration, environment, and traffic levels.